gody10/gody10/README.md

 <br>

-- Looking for PhD opportunities in the field of Computer Vision, NLP or intersections of those with Reinforcement Learning
+- Looking for PhD opportunities in the field of Computer Vision, NLP, Reinforcement Learning, or in intersections of those
-- Passionate Researcher
+- Experienced and Passionate Researcher
 - Research interests include Reinforcement Learning, Agent Decision Making in Complex Environments, Multi-Agent Decision Making, Game Theory and Multimodality
 - [Personal website](https://gody10.github.io)
 - Part-time Philosopher and Volleyball player